Childhood lead poisoning: Exposure and prevention

 The sources of childhood lead exposure and strategies for primary and secondary prevention of exposure are reviewed here.
 The clinical manifestations, diagnosis, and treatment of lead poisoning are discussed separately.
 (See "Childhood lead poisoning: Clinical manifestations and diagnosis" and "Childhood lead poisoning: Management".)

 Children are exposed to lead in a variety of ways.
-Since the removal of lead from gasoline and paint in the late 1970s, ingestion of chips and dust from the continued presence of lead paint remains the primary source of lead poisoning in children.
+Despite the removal of lead from gasoline and paint in the late 1970s, ingestion of chips and dust from the continued presence of lead paint remains the primary source of lead poisoning in children.
 In addition, contaminated soil from gasoline emissions continues as an important source.
-Other important pediatric exposures include elevated maternal blood lead levels during pregnancy and breastfeeding, soil, food, or water contamination and excess lead in parental occupations, toys, cosmetics, and herbal/ayurvedic remedies.
+Other important pediatric exposures include elevated maternal blood lead levels (BLLs) during pregnancy and breastfeeding, food, or water contamination and excess lead in parental occupations, toys, cosmetics, and herbal/ayurvedic remedies.

-Prenatal exposure — Lead exposure during fetal development may result from mobilization of bone lead stored from past exposure into the maternal bloodstream and/or from direct elevation of maternal blood lead levels caused by acute or chronic environmental lead exposure during pregnancy .
+Prenatal exposure — Lead exposure during fetal development may result from mobilization of bone lead stored from past exposure into the maternal bloodstream and/or from direct elevation of maternal BLLs caused by acute or chronic environmental lead exposure during pregnancy [1,2].
 In utero lead exposure is associated with impairment of postnatal neurodevelopment with an increased risk for developmental delay, lowering of IQ, and behavioral abnormalities .

 - Ettinger, AS, Gurthrie Wengrovitz, A (Eds).
 Guidelines for the identification and management of lead exposure in pregnant and lactating women.
 National Center for Environmental Health/Agency for Toxic Substances and Disease Registry; Centers for Disease Control and Prevention, Atlanta, GA, 2010 available at http://www.cdc.gov/nceh/lead/publications/LeadandPregnancy2010.pdf.